bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 Step |	Action |
 --- | --- |
 12	Upload a custom network to GeneMANIA: in ‘advanced options  ’, click on “Upload network…” and browse your computer to locate and select the file “CYB11B_pearson_correlation_prostate.txt”.
 Wait about a minute for the network to be uploaded.
-Explore the results and locate the genes linked by the custom network (tip: click on “Uploaded” in the Networks tab).
+Explore the results and locate the genes linked by the custom network (**tip**: click on “Uploaded” in the Networks tab).